 Applicants for admission and employment, students, parents of students, employees, sources of referral of applicants for admission and employment and all organizations holding professional agreements with Northwestern College are hereby notified that this institution does not discriminate on the basis of race, color, national origin, sex, age, or handicap in admission, access to, or employment in, its programs and activities.
 Any person having inquiries concerning Northwestern College's compliance with the regulations implementing Title VI, Title IX, or Section 504 is directed to contact Bill Minnick, Northwestern College, Orange City, Iowa 51041 (Telephone 712-707-7225).
-He has been designated by Northwestern College to coordinate the institution's efforts to comply with the regulations implementing Title VI, Title IX, or Section 504.
+He has been designated by Northwestern College to coordinate the institution's efforts to comply with the regulations implementing Title VI, Title IX, or Section 504 is comply with the regulations implementing Title VI, Title IX, or Section 504 is comply with the regulations implementing Title VI, Title IX, or Section 504 is comply with the regulations implementing Title VI, Title IX, or Section 504.
 Any person may also contact the Assistant Secretary for Civil Rights, U.S. Department of Education, regarding this institution's compliance.